The Importance of Vaccinations

 costs and greater need for these drugs, we have much work to do.
 Please

-consider making a donation to our Children's
+consider sponsoring a child or by making a monthly donation to Children's

 risk of preventable diseases.